A 3-Day Epic Wicklow Road Trip Itinerary

 From Avoca, take the R752 then the R755, heading north to Glendalough, in the heart of the Wicklow Mountains.
 You should reach Glendalough in 30 minutes.
 You can park at the Visitor Center for a few euros.

-Located in a quiet and lush valley with two lakes, Glendalough monastic settlement in one of Ireland’s most famous attractions.
-Founded by St Kevin in the early Middle Ages, the monastery became a centre of power, attracting hundreds of monks and pilgrims to the valley.
+Located in a quiet and lush valley with two lakes, Glendalough monastic settlement is one of Ireland’s most famous attractions and is a must-add to your Wicklow itinerary.
+Founded by St. Kevin in the early Middle Ages, the monastery became a centre of power, attracting hundreds of monks and pilgrims to the valley.

 Today, the remains of five churches and a well-preserved round tower attract visitors from all over the world.
 The scenic location of this ancient monastic settlement plays, no doubt about it, a huge part in its success.